Skip to main content

 Tips for Audit and Inspection Preparation

-Since audits and inspections are still not yet back in full force, this is an excellent time to review resources and optimize your facility’s approach.
+Since audits and inspections are now back in full force, this is an excellent time to review resources and optimize your facility’s approach.

 As an employee-facing department focused on drawing in good talent, you want your facility to look good.
 By ensuring you have a strategy to stay on top of medical reviews and inspections, you can help your facility prepare for whatever comes their way and increase their rating at the same time.